- HOME

 ADHOC-SECCOMM INDUCTION

-Upon the formation of the ad-hocs, the Adhoc-Seccom Induction was held over the recess break of Semester 1.
-This event hopes to allow ad-hoc and seccomm members to get to know one another, as well introduce the NUSMS Exco to the members.
 This event was also a good opportunity to align the adhoc and seccomm members with the larger NUSMS direction, mission and vision, as well as to reiterate their belonging in NUSMS.
-Through bonding games as well as training sessions carried out by the 59th team, this event was the first step for the leaders as they embark on their various adhoc journeys, hence equipping them with relevant information and skills that will substantiate their leadership term.
+Through the training sessions that were carried out by the 60th team and our guest speakers (Dr Rafi Rashid, prof Walid Jumblatt and Mr Aizat), this event aims to equip our members with the relevant information and skills that will substantiate their leadership term.

-IHSAN SERIES
+IMAN SERIES

 UPHOLDING UKHUWAH